Søren Thilo Funder

 First Citizen

-“If idyll is a coin, the word guilt is engraved on the back”, says Søren about his contribution to the biennial, the 12’30 min. long HD Video “First Citizen”.
-On the video we see a renactment of a documentary from 1949, showing how a therapist plants a traumatic guilt complex in a patient under hypnosis.
-Søren holds that guilt holds society together from the debt to financial institutions to internalized guilt complexes: To be a citizen is to be guilty.
+“If idyll is a coin, the word guilt is engraved on the back”, Søren said about his contribution to the biennial, the 12’30 minutes long HD Video “First Citizen”.
+On the video we see the renactment of a documentary from 1949, which shows how a therapist plants a traumatic guilt complex in a patient under hypnosis.
+Søren claims that guilt holds society together.
+From our debts to financial institutions to internalized guilt complexes: To be a citizen is to be guilty.

 About the Artist